Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - The Niryo arm should now be in the scene, but under the table.
 Select the `niryo_one` object and set its position to `(0, 0.63, 0)` to place it on top of the table to match the URDF definition.

 - On the Controller script of the top-level `niryo_one` object, set the Stiffness to `10000` and the Damping to `100`.
 Set the Speed to `30` and the Acceleration to `10`.
-	> TODO: Describe what these settings are and why they are important PLACEHOLDER
+	> Note: You can find more information on what these values do by referencing [this](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/master/tutorials/urdf_importer/urdf_appendix.md#guide-to-write-your-own-controller) guide but for our purposes these settings will allow the robot to stay in position without the joints slipping.

 ![](img/1_controller.png)